DorotaSzota/PriceNegotiationApp/README.md

 • Unit tests.

-# Things for further improvement
+# Things for future improvements

-	- Logs are optional in this project, might as well be opted out in ProductCatalogueService
-	- Add update endpoint in the product catalogue service
+	- Add update endpoint in the ProductCatalogueService
-	- Add date to negotiated prices
+	- Add Authorization
 	- Add MediatR to user validation logic
-	- Add pswd Hasher
+	- Make PriceNegotiationMappingProfile a bit more tidy :)
+	- Logs are optional in this project, might as well be opted out in Services and Program.cs

+# Additional notes

+	- I used the MediatR library only in the PriceNegotiation API, because I wanted to show how I would use it in a real world scenario.

 # To do:
-	- REWORK ADDPRICEPROPOSAL AND UPDATESTATUS LOGIC!!!
-	- user .ReverseMap() in automapper
-	- add authentication (GetProductDto add price and that it can be accessed only by someone logged as admin)
 	- add unit tests